rebcabin/tangledown/README.md

 # OH MY!
 JUPYTEXT<a id="oh-my-jupytext"></a>

 ***Jupytext*** \[sic\] automatically syncs a Markdown file with a Jupyter notebook.
 Read about it [here](https://github.com/mwouts/jupytext).
 It works well in ***JupyterLab***.
-Read abou that [here](https://github.com/jupyterlab/jupyterlab).
+Read about that [here](https://github.com/jupyterlab/jupyterlab).
 Specifically, it lets you open this here Markdown file, README.md, that you're reading right now, as a Jupyter notebook, and you can evaluate some cells in the notebook.

 Here's how I installed everything on an Apple Silicon (M1) Mac Book Pro, with Python 3.9: